1. EAT PLANTS - IT CAN PREVENT OR REVERSE MOST WESTERN DISEASES

 - Artery Protection

-Cutting out processed foods, animal proteins and dairy reduces intake of saturated fat and cholesterol, both of which increase artery-damaging LDL cholesterol levels in the bloodstream.
+When the goal is to eat plants, you're also cutting out processed foods, animal proteins and dairy, which reduces intake of saturated fat and cholesterol, both of which increase artery-damaging LDL cholesterol levels in the bloodstream.
 Removing them from your diet also protects the endothelial cells that line the walls of your arteries, and helps keep them from releasing compounds that make arteries tighten.

 - Revitalized Blood Vessels